El Salvador

 Photo: WSL/Andrew Shield

-His approach was simple:
+His approach was pretty simple:

-- Find the cleanest part of the wave
+Find the cleanest part of the wave.

 Photo: WSL/Beatriz Ryder